 The behaviour support plan will also include restorative measures to support the child and help change and understand their behaviours.
 Our school Learning Mentor would be involved in supporting the child to help them with strategies to manage their emotions and choices.
 This may include attending Nurture Group, Lego Therapy, Circle of Friends, Talk-time, Anger and Anxiety support to name a few.
-Shirland also obtain expert advice from Behaviour Support specialists in some circumstances, to ensure that we are supporting the perpetrating child with an individual approach.
+Shirland also obtain expert advice from external specialists in some circumstances, to ensure that we are supporting children with the correct individual approach.